 Surprise!
 Casual coasting and site-seeing on two wheels is available in the Roanoke Valley in Virginia’s Blue Ridge Mountains.
 The long shadows cast in the afternoon and evening sun are refreshingly cool, which makes the adventure all the more enjoyable.

-While we may be known as the Mountain Biking Capital of the East and home to world-class road biking, there are also plenty of opportunities for beginner-level riders.
+While we may be known as the U.S. East Coast Mountain Biking Capital and home to world-class road biking, there are also plenty of opportunities for beginner-level riders.

 Bring your bike or rent one and let’s get moving along these 10 easy bike routes.

 1. Carvins Cove - Happy Valley Fire Road | Roanoke